"From the high Himalayas to the stunning Sundarbans, experience the essence of India as you follow its most iconic and sacred river, The Ganges"

 To ensure that they operate in as responsible a way as possible, we train all of its tour leaders and support staff on sustainability practices.
 One example is their ‘Leave no Trace’ policy, which ensures that campsites and trails are left free from any waste.
 The company even extends this policy to include the waste left by travellers who have come before them, collecting and disposing of any extra rubbish in a safe manner.

-Arrival in Delhi: Arrive at Delhi’s international airport and receive a traditional welcome before transferring to your hotel.
-Begin your sightseeing with a visit to Red Fort, a historical 17th century building, and the busy and bustling walled city of Old Delhi.
+Arrive at Delhi’s international airport and receive a traditional welcome before transferring to your hotel.
+Begin your sightseeing with a visit to Red Fort, a historical 17th-century building, and the busy and bustling walled city of Old Delhi.
 Continue to Jama Masjid, India’s largest mosque, before driving past the New Delhi area to visit the Presidential Palace, India Gate, Parliament House and a number of colonial buildings.
 In the evening, explore further at your leisure or simply relax.

-Kolkata: Your tour concludes after breakfast, when you will be transferred to the airport for your onward flight.
+Your tour concludes after breakfast when you will be transferred to the airport for your onward flight.

 - The rate shown is a 'from' price per person (on a double sharing basis)